The world's safest airlines for 2021 revealed

 As a result, they decided to do a five-year audit of serious safety incidents to narrow down the top 20.

-"Accidents and incidents make up five of our seven star rating with audits accounting for one and Covid-19 compliance the final star for a maximum seven-star ranking", says Thomas.
+"Accidents and incidents make up five of our seven star rating with audits accounting for one and Covid-19 compliance the final star for a maximum seven-star ranking," says Thomas.

 Singapore Airlines is rated number three on the 2021 list.